Kavin Bharti Mittal

-Kavin Bharti Mittal is an Indian internet entrepreneur, He is the founder and CEO of Hike, the company behind Indian unicorn Hike Messenger and the Rush Gaming Universe (RGU), a mobile gaming application, which has plans to come on-chain in 2022 with 2-layer blockchain platform, Polygon.
-The RGU announced its latest round of funding from Jump Capital, Tribe Capital and Republic Crypto.
+Kavin Bharti Mittal is an Indian internet entrepreneur and son of billionaire Sunil Mittal.
+He is known for his role as the founder and CEO of Hike, the company behind Hike Messenger and the Rush Gaming Universe (RGU), a mobile gaming application.

 Early life

-Mittal is the son of entrepreneur Sunil Mittal, an Indian billionaire entrepreneur and founder of Bharti Enterprises, and Nyna Mittal.
-He graduated in Electronics and Electrical Engineering from the University of York and completed his Master's in Electrical and Electronics Engineering and Management from the Imperial College London.
+Mittal was born on 30 August 1987 in Delhi, India.
+He graduated in electronics and electrical engineering from the University of York and completed his master's in electrical and electronics engineering and management from Imperial College London.
 Kavin interned at McLaren Racing, Google and Goldman Sachs while studying at Imperial College London.
 At McLaren Racing, he helped the Formula1 team embed a technology that would show the track flags on steering wheels.

-From an early age, Mittal had a keen interest for coding.
-He started coding during his college days and was building apps for big platforms like Facebook and Apple Inc. When the iPhone first launched in 2007, followed by the App Store in 2008, Mittal, still in his final year at college, brought together a few friends to build his first App for the iOS platform – MoviesNow, a movie-ticketing app in collaboration with movietickets.com.

 Career

 After moving back to India, Mittal founded Hike in 2012 as an Indian internet company that developed social communication and entertainment products.
-From 2012 to 2018, Hike built the Hike Messenger SuperApp centred around messaging to bring India, a mobile-first population, online.
-At its peak in 2018, Hike had reached more than 30 million monthly active users and had raised over $250 million in capital from investors such as Tiger Global, Tencent, SoftBank & Foxconn.
+From 2012 to 2018, Hike built the Hike Messenger SuperApp centered around messaging to bring India, a mobile-first population, online.
+At its peak in 2018, Hike had reached more than 30 million monthly active users and had raised over $250 million in capital from investors such as Tiger Global, Tencent, SoftBank and Foxconn.